nkings10/homeassistant-cyberpower-pdu/README.md

 The PDU's credentials are stored in the secrets.yaml file, in configuration.yaml the snmp authentication is in a block and referenced in each sensor and switch.

+Note: The paths referenced are specific to my Home Assistant container on unRAID, adjust to suit yours.

 Edit:
 ```
 nano /mnt/system/appdata/homeassistant/secrets.yaml